SuadeLabs/fire/documentation/properties/securitisation_id.md

 # securitisation_id

 ---

-Internally identifier of a securitisation transaction.
-Also used by all related securitisation tranches linked to the same transaction
+Internal identifier of a securitisation transaction.
+Also used by all securitisation tranches linked to the same transaction